top of page

 Digging & Storing

-You must take care that the tubers don't freeze at any point during the digging, washing, dividing and storing process because a frozen tuber is a dead tuber.
+Take care that the tubers don't freeze at any point during the digging, washing, dividing and storing process because a frozen tuber is a dead tuber.

 They store best in a cool, dark, humid place where the temperature stays between 40 and 50 degrees F. Unfinished basements, cold storage areas or corners of heated garages where they're protected from freezing are all good options.

 The goal for dahlia storage is to keep them moist enough they don't shrivel and dry enough they don't rot.
 This depends largely on your climate and storing location.
 If you live in a dry, arid climate, go for the plastic options to retain moisture.
-If you live in a humid environment, try the cardboard or paper bag options first to cut down on moisture levels.
-Check your tubers often during storage to make adjustments as need--more ventilation for too much moisture and more water (sprinkling) for conditions that are too dry.
+If you live in a really humid environment, you could try the cardboard or paper bag options first to cut down on moisture levels.